tmux-python/tmuxp/doc/index.rst

 - a pythonic `abstraction layer`_ on top of tmux' CLI commands
 - an `ORM`_ that internally orchestrates relations between servers, sessions, windows and panes for good and evil purposes.
-- CLI tmux session manager, similar to `teamocil`_ and `tmuxinator`, with support for YAML, JSON and python dicts.
+- CLI tmux session manager, similar to `teamocil`_ and `tmuxinator`_, with support for loading YAML, JSON and python dicts.

 More soon?
 You betcha`